devtochit/HeDevedUp/README.md

 <div align="left" width="50%">
   <h2> About me </h2>

-  I'm a pragmatic Full Stack Web developer with a passion for technology and software engineering looking to work with great people and solve challenging problems.
+  I'm a pragmatic frontend Web developer with a passion for technology and software engineering looking to work with great people and solve challenging problems.
 Ever eager to learn and work outside of my comfort zone.

 **My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**